 Study of the differences and similarities between the various stringed instruments in relation to the problems of instruction in the classroom or studio.
 Open to violin, viola, cello and double bass players in all Bachelor of Music programs and to other students by permission of the instructor.
-Not offered 2009-10.
+P. Shand.